Difference Between MariaDB and MySQL

 What is MySQL?

 In the contemporary big data environment, MySQL is one of the most well-known technologies.
-MySQL is often referred to as the most common database, and it is now in broad, effective usage across many industries.
+MySQL is referred to as the most common database, and it is now in broad, effective usage across many industries.

 Even individuals who are unfamiliar with relational systems may create quick, powerful, and secure data storage systems with MySQL.